 Wouldn’t you sit up and pay attention if we told you that you could get vaccinated against cancer?
 Well, you can, at least for cervical cancer.
-It’s as easy as getting an HPV vaccine, and it can cost as little as $300 in Singapore.
+It’s as easy as getting an HPV vaccine – and it can cost as little as $300 in Singapore for adults (and nothing at all for schoolchildren).

 Read on for the complete guide to how the HPV vaccine works, where to get your jabs, and how much it costs here.